zkjargon/zkjargon.github.io/definitions/circuit.md

 An example of an arithmetic circuit
 ```

 Why are we so obsessed with arithmetic circuits?
 Finding a set of input values that produce a desired output is a hard problem.
-In fact it is one of the hardest problems in the NP class and any other problem in NP can be compiled into this circuit satisfiability problem.
+This problem is known as the circuit satisfiability problem and has been heavily studied in complexity theory.
+One notable result is that any provable statement can be converted to the satisfiability problem (more formally, the circuit satisfiability problem is NP-complete).
+This comes in handy when we want to construct proof systems for generic statements.